Worker’s Power:

 The course is ideal for members relatively new to the union movement, or their trade union.
 No knowledge of the union movement, labour movement history, or organising is assumed.
 However, all of our courses are attended by a mixed cohort, and the course can be equally valuable to experienced trade unionists, serving as a reminder of why they do what they do, and an opportunity to share their knowledge with newer members of the movement.

 Each course is hosted by a specific union and only members of that union can take part.
-Sometimes there are also more specific criteria, like the course only being only open to members from a specific region or a specific sector.
+Sometimes there are also more specific criteria, like the course only being open to members from a specific region or a specific sector.
 See our "upcoming events" section for upcoming courses.

 What is the format of the course?